 Star rating: ⭐⭐⭐⭐ | Weighs: 0.5kg| Suitable from: 3.5-15kg

 This hybrid carrier combines the key elements of a structured carrier and a wrap-style sling.
 The design ensures the baby’s legs are in the hip-healthy ‘M’ position and its spine is in the ‘C’ curve.
 It can be used from 0+ months in the inward-facing position and from 6+ months in the forward-facing position.
 It is easy to put on and has an adjustable waist belt with a useful pocket.
 The carrier folds into a handy storage pouch and is machine washable.

-Because of its structured style, Emily-Ann felt her baby was especially secure.
+Because of its structured style, Emily-Ann felt her baby was especially secure in this carrier.
 The soft fabric made for a cosy experience, too.
 “The design is inspired by yoga apparel, which means the fabric is lightweight and it feels very flexible, she says.
 “It’s a stylish carrier that felt comfortable to wear.
 And I really like that it’s machine washable, as it’s easy to clean after inevitable little accidents.”

-Baby carriers can be bulky but a standout feature of this carrier is the fact that it can be packed away neatly into a pouch.
-That’s a helpful feature, whether you’re planning a holiday or thinking about carrying this around day to day.
+Baby carriers can be bulky but a standout feature of this carrier is the fact that you can pack it away neatly into a pouch.
+That’s a helpful feature for busy parents, whether you’re planning a holiday or thinking about carrying this around day-to-day.

 A lightweight wearable sling with storage bag